-Applicants will receive priority consideration if one of the team members is a judicial officer such as a judge or court administrator.
-Additionally, applicants will receive priority consideration if one of the team members is an elected or appointed local government representative or tribal leader.
+Applicants will receive priority consideration if one of the team members is a judicial officer such as a judge, magistrate, or court administrator.

+Applicants will also receive priority consideration if one of the team members is an individual with lived experience, including Peer Recovery Support Specialists or similar positions.

 Optional team members are encouraged from other agencies listed above (e.g., additional public safety, treatment, government representatives from different agencies, or an elected or appointed local government representative or justice leader) or additional sectors.
-Additional sectors include, for example, faith-based organizations, transportation agencies, housing agencies, peer recovery support services, child welfare agencies, social services, hospitals, fire departments, harm reduction services, or emergency medical services (EMS).
+Additional sectors include, for example, faith-based organizations, transportation agencies, housing agencies, peer recovery support services, child welfare agencies, social services, fire departments, or harm reduction services.